aplsimple/playtkl/README.md

    * *playtkl* doesn't catch events related to window managers like clicking a window's title buttons

-With moveable widgets like scrollbars, scales, rulers etc., there may be problems when the widgets are moved too fast at recording - then, at playing them, the mouse pointer can lag a bit, so that the replayed picture would be restorted.
+With moveable widgets like scrollbars, scales, rulers etc., there may be problems when the widgets are moved too fast at recording - then, at playing them, the mouse pointer can lag a bit, so that the replayed picture would be distorted.
 Though a bit annoying, this artifact isn't critical in most cases.

 However, if played okay once, a recorded scenario would be played okay in all future runs as well.
 It isn't hard to reach.